Adobe-CEP/CEP-Resources/CEP_9.x/Documentation/CEP 9.0 HTML Extension Cookbook.md

  - Mac: `/Users/<USERNAME>/Library/Preferences/com.adobe.CSXS.9.plist`

-For example of Mac, in the terminal do:
+For example, on macOS, in the terminal do:

     defaults write com.adobe.CSXS.9 LogLevel 6